 - Local Remove Lists

-What it involves – A remove feature which a user can use to show they dislike a document.
+What it involves – A remove documents feature which a user can use to show they dislike a document.

 Individual use – Remove the document from the user’s browser, including search results, so the user doesn’t have to view that document again.